Breeding of strawberries: Canadian strawberry breeders

+The current Canadian strawberry breeding transitioned to a team-based / collaborative model within Agriculture and Agri-Food Canada and Strawberry breeding continues as part of broader small fruit / berry research teams rather than one designated “head breeder”/ province with shared leadership and industry collaboration.

 Great Britain

 By the 1950s many American varieties were being used in Great Britain such as the F. vesca x F. chiloensis In the mid 50s, varieties were released that were resistant to red stele root disease.

 France

 Unlike Great Britain and the United States, France allowed strawberry breeding to remain a largely private study for the early 20th century.
 This allowed individual breeders to follow their own curiosity and work with plants that were atypical for the time.
 A notable example is Charles Simmen's work with ever-bearing strawberries.

 Private sector funded breeding

 As part of research and development, many agricultural businesses have seen fit to invest in the development of their own varieties.

 Genetics of strawberries

 Strawberries have many different chromosome numbers.
 These are typically multiples of seven chromosomes, for example diploid being x2, octaploid being x8.
 While these are four of the most common numbers of chromosome pairs some strawberries can have as many as 16.